MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tabs-samples.md

 ##### WebRTC

-The MixedReality-WebRTC project is a collection of components to help mixed reality app developers to integrate peer-to-peer audio, video, and data real-time communication into their applications WebRTC components are based on the WebRTC protocol for Real-Time Communication (RTC), which is supported by most modern web browsers.
+The MixedReality-WebRTC project is a collection of components to help mixed reality app developers to integrate peer-to-peer audio, video, and data real-time communication into their applications.
+WebRTC components are based on the WebRTC protocol for Real-Time Communication (RTC), which is supported by most modern web browsers.

 <br>